Bad AGMs (and how to avoid them) - January 2017

-The event was based around an entertaining mock AGM role play, covering all aspects from the responsibilities of the Chairman, attempts to replace the Chair and amend resolutions, to handling the press and shareholder activism more widely.
-There was more than one unruly shareholder in the room, and through a series of questionable accents and props, the team were able to draw out the key issues and best practice when dealing with such demands.
-“Keep calm, and carry on” was the catch phrase of the event, with other more practical guidance covering the following.
+The event was based around an entertaining mock AGM role play, covering all aspects from the responsibilities of the Chairman, attempts to amend resolutions and how to manage a boardroom dispute with a suspended director that spills over into the AGM.
+There was more than one unruly shareholder in the room, and as the drama unfolded the team was able to draw out the key issues and best practice when dealing with such demands with the help of live electronic voting.
+Control was the key theme from the event, both of the AGM itself and any internal and external process.

 Ensure you have full details of proxy voting ahead of the meeting, particularly if you are proposing a challenging resolution.
 Remember that shareholders can change their vote at the meeting itself (notwithstanding having already voted by proxy).